Greater Green Bay YMCA transitioning to a new normal after reopening facility

-Management say this reopening is part of Phase 1 and Phase 1.5 will be taking place later this Monday, with more activities and services expected to be provided.
+Management says this reopening is part of Phase 1 and Phase 1.5 will be taking place later this Monday, with more activities and services expected to be provided.

 “It’s all about sanitation,” says Sherri Valitchka, Marketing & Communications at the Greater Green Bay YMCA.
 “We have staff, you’ll see them with cleaning bottles and they’re wiping down surfaces all the time.
 There’s signage everywhere for members to please wipe down equipment before and after use.
 A big thing is just spreading apart.
 We’re blessed at the YMCA to have tons of square footage so we’ve been able to separate all of our cardio and strength equipment to not only six feet apart but eight feet apart.
 It’s giving members a great sense of comfort.”